Looking to supercharge your running skills? Well, you’re in for a treat!

 Exercise To Improve Running No – 13 Front Squat to Push Press

-Also known as thrusters in the CrossFit circles, and it’s a mix of the classic squat and the powerful push press exercise.
+Also known as thrusters in the CrossFit circles, it’s a mix of the classic squat and the powerful push press exercise.

-This exercise hits almost every major muscle group in the body with the added benefits of increasing total body endurance, flexibility, mobility and coordination like nothing else.
+This exercise hits almost every major muscle group in the body with the added benefits of increasing total body endurance, flexibility, mobility, and coordination like nothing else.